 Holders of ordinary shares are entitled to participate equally in the payment of cash dividends and bonus shares (stock dividends) and, in the event of the liquidation of the Company, in the distribution of assets after satisfaction of liabilities to creditors.
 Each ordinary share is entitled to one vote on all matters to be voted on by shareholders.

 B. Share Repurchase:

-On November 1, 2018, the Company announced \$25,000 shares repurchase program.
-Through December 31, 2019, the Company repurchased 476,747 ordinary shares for an aggregate amount of \$11,960.
+On November 1, 2018, the Company announced \$25,000 share repurchase program.
+In this framework, through December 31, 2020, the Company repurchased 556,603 ordinary shares for an aggregate amount of \$14,509.